By Dr. Mercola

 Of all the items that might serve as your greatest sources of exposure to flame retardant chemicals, your mattress may be of greatest concern since you spend a large amount of your life sleeping on it.
 As of July 1, 2007, all US mattresses are required to be flame resistant, to the extent that they won't catch on fire if exposed to a blow torch.

 Besides PBDEs, other flame-retardant chemicals currently approved for use in mattresses include boric acid, a toxic respiratory irritant used to kill roaches; antimony, a metal that may be more toxic than mercury; and formaldehyde, which causes cancer.
 Mattress manufacturers are not required to label or disclose which chemicals their mattresses contain.
-They may even claim that their mattresses are chemical-free, when in reality they are not.
+They may even claim that their mattresses are safe, when in reality they are not.
 To avoid this toxic exposure, I recommend looking for a mattress made of either:

 - 100% organic wool, which is naturally flame-resistant.
 Even if you hold a match to wool, it will self-extinguish in moments.
 This is why I use one of our wool mattresses, as it's free of these dangerous fire retardants like PBDE